Last updated June 4, 2021.

-This page includes responses to frequently asked questions (FAQ) about the Advancing Culturally-responsive and Equitable (ACE) Evaluation Network and the Network’s Call for New Members.
-Applicants are encouraged to encouraged to review this page before beginning their application for Network membership.
+This page includes responses to frequently asked questions (FAQ) about the Advancing Culturally-responsive and Equitable (ACE) Evaluation Network and the Network’s membership application.
+Applicants are encouraged to review this page before beginning their application for Network membership.

 You are invited to send any questions not included in the FAQ to email@example.com.
 Please allow up to two (2) business days for response.
-Expanding the Bench® (ETB) staff are not available to help with the actual writing or critiques of applications, but can answer general questions about the process and requirements.
-The FAQ page will be updated with new/additional questions before applications are due for any Call for New Members cycle.
+The Expanding the Bench® (ETB) Team is not available to help with the actual writing or critiques of applications, but can answer general questions about the process and requirements.
+The FAQ page will be updated within five (5) business days of receiving any new/additional questions.

-More information about the Call for New Members, including application requirements and deadline, is available on the Become a Member page.
+More information about the membership application, including submission requirements and deadlines, is available on the Become a Member page.

 What is the ACE Evaluation Network?

-The Advancing Culturally-responsive and Equitable (ACE) Evaluation Network is a community of racially and ethnically diverse evaluators who have experience in and a strong commitment to the practice of culturally responsive and equitable evaluation (CREE).
-By creating opportunities to build relationships between Network Members, Funders of Evaluation, and other producers and consumers of evaluation, and supporting new/different approaches to hiring for and conducting evaluations, the Network is actively contributing to the system change efforts of the Expanding the Bench® (ETB) initiative.
+The Advancing Culturally-responsive and Equitable (ACE) Evaluation Network is a growing community of racially and ethnically diverse evaluators who have experience in and a strong commitment to the practice of culturally responsive and equitable evaluation (CREE).
+The Network is actively contributing to the system of change efforts central to the Expanding the Bench® (ETB) initiative.
+This is done by creating opportunities to build relationships between Network Members, Funders of Evaluation, and other producers and consumers of evaluation — all while supporting new and different approaches to hiring for and conducting evaluations.

 Where can I find more information about the ACE Evaluation Network?